PGCE - Secondary - English

 You can get help with the costs of teacher training.
 A student finance package will include a Tuition Fee Loan and a Maintenance Loan.
 You may also be eligible for extra help if you have children or are disabled.
 Most course are also eligible for a tax-free bursary or scholarship depending on your subject, degree classification or highest academic qualification.

 Financial incentives for those who train in 2017/18: Up to £15000 available to train to teach English.

 Every course has day-to-day costs for essential books, stationery, printing and photocopying.

-Travel costs for placements vary depending on the location of schools and your mode of transport and sometimes, these may be reclaimed depending on your individual circumstances.
+Travel costs for placements vary depending on the location of schools and your mode of transport, sometimes these may be reclaimed depending on your individual circumstances.